snowplow/advanced-analytics-web-accelerator/content/_index.md

 #### Introduction

 Welcome to the Advanced Analytics for Web accelerator.
-In this guide you'll learn how to set up tracking and enrichment as well as how to model and visualise Snowplow data.

 Once finished, you will be able to build a deeper understanding of customer behavior on your website and use your data to influence business decisions.

+In this guide you'll learn how to:

+* Set up tracking and enrichment **(Optional)**
+* Model and Visualise Snowplow data

+If you do not have a Snowplow pipeline or a web app to implement tracking on you can skip straight to [**Step 3 - Modelling**](modelling/index.html) to understand how Snowplow data can be used for Advanced Analytics.

 ***